TrevisanGMW/hello-github/gt_tools_readme/README.md

   </tr>
   <tr>
     <td>gt_check_for_updates</td>
     <th width="50%">Compares your current GT Tools version with the latest release.
-(Also shows the latest changelog)</td>
+(Also shows the changelog for the three latest versions)</td>
     <td>GT Tools Menu -> Help <br>-> Check For Updates </td>
   </tr>
   <tr>